balena/gibra/README.md

 extend/change this code in order to add their own processes.

-## Working with branches
+# Working with branches

 Just synchronize remote branches locally, like so:

     $ git checkout --track origin/branch_name

-Then it will show in a selector in the top of the assistant.
+Then it will show in a selector in the top of `gibra` interface.

-When handling multiple branches, don't forget to replicate the same `assistant.py` script on them.
+When handling multiple branches, don't forget to replicate the `.gibrarc` config file.

-## Modifying the changelog
+# Modifying the changelog

 Well, you cannot easily change git comments, but you can add `git notes`.
-The `assistant.py` will consider whatever you write on the tag notes as updates to the changelog entry.
+`gibra` will consider whatever you write on the tag notes as updates to the changelog entry.